Somaur/callgraph/README.md

 ## Features

 - **Interactive Call Graph Visualization**: Displays method calls in an interactive graph format
-- **Real-time Updates**: Updates the graph as you navigate through your code
-- **Caller Identification**: Quickly identifies all callers of a selected method
-- **Controller Endpoint Detection**: Special highlighting for Spring controller endpoints
-- **Customizable Visualization**: Color-coded by class for better readability
 - **Interactive Network Graph**: Built with vis-network.js for smooth, interactive graph navigation

 ## Requirements